 Internet access today

-A strong need remains for improved broadband (higher speed internet) quality of service, specifically throughout the rural area, as well as within much of our commercial and industrial areas, both existing and new.
-Our ultimate goal is to ensure that quality high-speed internet service is available to everyone, everywhere throughout Strathcona County.
+A strong need remains for improved broadband (higher speed internet) service in Strathcona County, specifically throughout the rural area, as well as within much of our commercial and industrial areas.
+Many parts of the County do not meet the high-speed internet standards established by the Canadian Radio-Television and Telecommunications Commission (CRTC).
+Our ultimate goal is to ensure that quality high-speed internet service is available to everyone, everywhere throughout the County.

 View the survey reports: